enterprise-application-integration/eai-saentis/README.md

     * <img width="500" alt="Google Sheet" src="images/GoogleTableOrder_Listener.PNG">

 * To start the order placement task in Talend, the Google sheet has to be read by the program.
 For that to be possible, the file first has to be published to the Web.
 Then through the tFileFetch component it can be retrieved.
-The component is configured to read a specific protocol, in this case the protocol https, and given an URI link to access the wanted file.
+The component is configured to read a specific protocol, in this case the protocol is https, and given an URI link to access the wanted file.
 If the file is fetched successfully, the next part of the job is triggered.

 * The next job extracts the order data from the file and inputs it into the table orders, which is located in the database.
-Due to the structure of the downloaded google sheet file, which is now a csv file, we use the tFileInputDelimited component.
+Due to the structure of the downloaded google sheet file, which is now a .csv file, we use the tFileInputDelimited component.
 This component reads a given file row by row with simple separated fields.
 In our example the field separators is a “,”.

-* The task of the next sub-job is for the newest line of the order table to be read and inputted into the maxorder.
+* The task of the following sub-job is for the newest line of the order table to be read and inputted into the maxorder.
 To make sure the last order made is read, the tAggregateRow component is used.
 It goes through the order_id column and looks for the largest number.
 The newest line is then entered into the maxorder table which at the same time overwrites the existing row in that table.

     * <img width="700" alt="Order Placement" src="images/TalendOrderPlacement.PNG">

 ### Payment Service
 * The next step is to collect payment from the customer.
 Before deducting anything from the clients credit card the total price of the order has to be calculated.
 This is done by first reading the product from the order.
-For this we use the component tMap, which compares the product names from maxorder and orders and generates a list of the products ordered.
-If this step fails the tSendMail component sends an email to the projects Gmail address demonstrating an error.
+For this we use the component tMap, which compares the product names from maxorder and orders and generate a list of the products ordered.
+If this step fails the tSendMail component send an email to the projects Gmail address demonstrating an error.
 But if the step succeeds the “message” flows to the next component.
-* Once the ordered products are read the prices for these have to be gathered.
+* Once the ordered product are read the prices for these have to be gathered.
 For this task we chose to create a Finance Job that has the task of reading the product name and returning its price.
-Therefore, we will be implementing this job as a (micro)service in our project.
+Therefore we will be implementing this job as a (micro)service in our project.
 To be able to implement this job in our flow we first had to create a Service Product_Order in Talend.
 Thus we set up a .wsdl file which defined the input and output parameters, in this case those were product name and product price respectively.
 We then saved the created service as metadata for it to be reused if necessary.
 Next we had to assign the Finance Job we had previously created to the Product_Order Service.
 Once the service was created it could be called by the tESBConsumer element.
 * If the service is successfully executed the output parameters are mapped to ensure that all products have receive a product price.
 If the price returned is false, in other words no value was returned the tSendMail component will inform of the error.
 If that is not the case the return variables will be mapped in the tMap component maxorder table.
 There the product price will be multiplied by the product quantity resulting in the total product sum.
 Once again if the tMap returns an error this is communicated by the tSendMail component else the value of order_sum in both the order and maxorder table are updated.

     * <img width="700" alt="Calculate Price" src="images/TalendPriceCalculation.PNG">